kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

 <!-- (TOC Evaluation goes here) -->
 Dragonfly documents the communication channels at: <https://github.com/dragonflyoss/community/blob/master/README.md#community>.

-- [ ] **List and document all project communication channels, including subprojects (mail list/slack/etc.).
+- [x] **List and document all project communication channels, including subprojects (mail list/slack/etc.).
 List any non-public communications channels and what their special purpose is.**

   <!-- (TOC Evaluation goes here) -->
   The main community communication channels are documented at: <https://github.com/dragonflyoss/community/blob/master/README.md#community>.

   Communication channels of Nydus subproject are documented at: <https://github.com/dragonflyoss/nydus/blob/master/README.md#community>

-  **TODO for Dragonfly Team:** The TOC reviewer suggests to document the list of subprojects and include subproject communication channels in the list.
+  Non-blocking Suggestion: The TOC reviewer suggests to set a unified place to document all the community channels including community wide channels and subproject, area focused channels.

 - [x] **Up-to-date public meeting schedulers and/or integration with CNCF calendar.**